2009–10 Boston Bruins season: Off-season

 At the 2009 NHL entry draft, the Bruins chose Jordan Caron with their first-round pick, 25th overall.
 The NHL announced on July 15, 2009, that the Bruins would face the Philadelphia Flyers in the 2010 NHL Winter Classic on New Year's Day at Fenway Park.

 Due to salary cap constraints and free agent movement, general manager Peter Chiarelli made substantial changes to the Bruins' lineup in the offseason.
 Most notable was the trade of leading goalscorer Phil Kessel, who declined contract offers and was traded to the Toronto Maple Leafs for three draft picks on September 18.
 Other departures included winger P. J. Axelsson—at 11 seasons, the longest tenured Bruin—center Stephane Yelle, defensemen Shane Hnidy and Steve Montador, and goaltender Manny Fernandez.
-These veteran players were considered expendable due to competition from younger, lower-paid players in the Bruins organization.
+These veteran players were considered expendable because of competition from younger, lower-paid players in the Bruins organization.

-Chiarelli entered the 2009 off-season with the goal of acquiring an offensive-minded defenseman, in part due to Boston's weakness in that area during the previous playoffs.
+Chiarelli entered the 2009 off-season to acquire an offensive-minded defenseman, in part because of Boston's weakness in that area during the previous playoffs.
 On July 24, defenseman Derek Morris signed a one-year contract with the team.
 Gritty forward Steve Begin was also signed to provide forward depth.
 In goal, Fernandez was replaced with rookie Tuukka Rask, who had spent several seasons playing in the American Hockey League (AHL).